 I want to help and support the head and staff at Crosshall as part of the Governing Body.
 I understand that the role of a Governor is to act as a critical friend to the head and senior management team; I feel that the analytical skills I developed as part of my previous career would allow me to fulfil this role to the best of my ability.

-Rachel Spencer (Parent Governor)
+Rachel Spencer (Parent Governor) (Resigned from 30th September 2020)

 With over ten years working within education in a secondary setting, including my current role as an Assistant Principal, I feel I have current knowledge and skills that will be an asset to the Governing Body.
 My responsibilities on SLT have included behaviour, CPD, teaching and learning and curriculum areas.
 I have experience writing whole school and curriculum improvement plans in line with school ethos and mission statement to continue driving improvement and measure impact.
 With languages as my specialist teaching area I have a huge interest in MFL teaching at KS1 and KS2.
 Embedding these skills early for children is key in order for successful achievement later in education.

-Carol Stobbs (Community Governor)
+Carol Stobbs (Community Governor) (Resigned from 3rd September 2021)

 My family and I have lived in St Neots since 1986 and I have a long association with Crosshall Infant School having taught at the school for 27 years where I was the Assistant Headteacher until my retirement in July 2019.
 Both of my children also attended the school.